-South Crofty Mine Underground 13.8 – A final image of Adrain.
-He is charging the lowest hole of the set which was known as a “lifter”.
+South Crofty Mine Underground 13.9 – Inserting the explosives into a low hole known as a “lifter”.

 On another day, the next two images are again of Adrian Mugford in another part of the mine.
 Once again drilling for the next blast.
 Present day Health and Safety laws restrict the use of these rock drills because of the extreme vibration the operative felt.